Hard to Digest Foods: Are You Ready for Some Surprises?

 My Personal Struggle with Digestion

-Because of this digestive adversity, I’ve learned—from research, personal experience, and the experience of my clients—a great deal about what foods are hard to digest and which are more benign.
+Because of my digestive problems, I’ve learned—from extensive research, personal experience, and the experience of my clients—a great deal about what foods are hard to digest and which are more benign.

 When digestive trouble strikes, it can leave us frustrated, often making it difficult to determine the root causes.
 Not to mention, the grumbling, churning and general discomfort can sometimes make it hard to enjoy life, especially food.